 Many insurance policies contain time limitations for presenting claims.
-For example, some policies contain one year time limitations.
-If there is a time limit in the policy, suit should be filed for bad faith conduct prior to the contractual time limitation.
-Otherwise, there can be considerable dispute over when the statute has expired.
+For example, some policies contain one-year time limitations.
+If there is a time limit in the policy, the suit should be filed for bad faith conduct prior to the contractual time limitation.
+Otherwise, there can be a considerable dispute over when the statute has expired.
 We can help you interpret the terms of your policy.

 Do not hesitate to contact the insurance company and ask them what the statute of limitations is on your claim.
 Make sure that you ask the insurance company to put the time limits in writing for you so there will be no misunderstanding.